Nicarr/Ice-Game-Analysis/README.md

 # 📊 ICE Game Analysis

 ## 🏆 Project Overview
 This project aims to analyze the information to identify patterns that can predict the success of a game.
 By doing this, I can make different suggestions and conclusions, while showcasing trends and facts about the information (statistical facts).
-It utilizes data analysis and programming tools to extract valuable insights and generate well-founded conclusions.
+It utilizes data analysis and programming tools to extract valuable insights and generate conclusions.

 ## 🚀 Technologies Used
 - **Python** 🐍